11/7/2024

 speaker

 Thanks.
 Good morning.
-I wonder if you could just go in a little more detail on what you're seeing on the order front, maybe some color around what geographies are strong.
+I wonder if we could just go into a little more detail on what you're seeing on the order front, maybe some color around what geographies are strong?
 Has there been any, I guess, change in the last quarter from what you commented on a quarter ago?

 speaker

 Yeah.
 Thanks, Cam, for the questions.
 It's Eric here.
-You know, we've seen in Q3, I would say, a very normal in the rest of the world.
+You know, we've seen in Q3 I would say a very normal in the rest of the world.
 The United States were interesting in a sense that we had one part of the United States that did perform extremely well.
-The other part of the United States, thinking about West Coast, East Coast was a bit softer.
-But, you know, this is history right now.
+The other part of the United States, thinking about West Coast, East Coast, was a bit softer.
+So we but, you know, this is this is history right now.
 Everything is back to normal.
 We're working on all cylinder right now across the board.
 So the U.S. remained pretty positive.
 And I think, you know, yesterday, the whole election, you know, was creating a bit of uncertainty.
-I think, you know, having clarity on the results yesterday was probably, is probably a positive for us to complete the quarter and to engage into next year.
+I think, you know, having clarity on the results yesterday was probably is probably a positive for us. to complete the quarter and to engage into next year.
 Middle East remains very strong.
-I would say the only place that I think been slower this year was Europe.
-But I think it's very, I'm very encouraged right now because this quarter, we feel that Europe is in a better place than it's been all year.
-Middle East and APAC is still, you know, doing very well.
+I would say the only place that I think has been slower this year was Europe, but I think I'm very encouraged right now because this quarter we feel that Europe is in a better place than it's been all year.
+Middle East and APAC is still doing very well.

 speaker

-Okay.
-That's very helpful.
-And this may be one really quick one for Bart.
-Just looking at the CAPEX year to date, it's sort of trending, I guess, lower than what we've been expecting.
-Can you just maybe comment on what your expectation is for the for the full year?
+Okay, that's very helpful.
+And just maybe one really quick one for Bart, just looking at the CapEx year to date, it's sort of trending, I guess, lower than what we've been expecting.
+Can you just maybe comment on what your expectation is for the full year?

 speaker

-Yeah, thanks.
-Thanks, Cam.
-It's so full year.
-We're projecting to be a little bit below CAPEX spend of last year, which was, if I remember right, just around 270 million.
-We do have quite a bit going on in the fourth quarter, but we'll be, you know, we'll end up towards the lower end of our target range.
+Yeah, thanks, Cam.
+So full year, we're projecting to be a little bit below CapEx spend of last year, which was, if I remember right, just around $270 million.
+We do have quite a bit going on in the fourth quarter.
+But we'll be, you know, we'll end up towards the lower end of our target range.
 You know, we guide to somewhere 250, 300 million.
-So you should expect us to be at the low end of that, or maybe even a bit below to
+So you should expect us to be at the low end of that or maybe even a bit below to finalize the year.

 speaker

-finalize the year.
 Okay.
 That's very helpful.
 Thanks very much.
 Okay.
 Okay.
-Thanks.

 speaker